Discover our new sunglasses line:

 Anti-reflective coatings stop the reflections of things that are behind you, or that are close to the lens surface, including your own eyes.
 These reflections are common when you’re straining to see through uncoated lenses, even when the frames are a perfect fit!

 Whether you’re surfing, boating, or beach bumming, there’s no feeling quite like the spray of ocean water hitting your face on a summer day.
 That same salty water can be brutal, however, on eyewear that isn’t primed for the outdoors.

 Organic frame materials like reclaimed wood and bamboo are waterproof and easy for you to maintain, but ocean water will leave sunglass lenses looking spotty.
 Polarized lenses are susceptible to damage from the salt in ocean water.
-An anti-salt water coating repels droplets that can leave irregularly-shaped marks on the lens surface.
+An anti-salt water coating helps protect the lens from the corrosive effect of salt by repeling droplets that can leave irregularly-shaped marks on the lens surface.